aussiearef/asp-net-identity-v2/README.md

-# ASP.NET Core Identity Managmen & Security (SECOND EDITION)
+# ASP.NET Core Identity Management & Security

 This repository belongs to the below online course about ASP.NET Core's built-in identity and access management system.